kojikawrites/kojikawrites.github.io/docs/_posts/2024-06-02-tile-map-expansion.md

 already intimately familiar with, and additionally I wouldn't be relying on external code to do the heavy lifting (which I would not learn as much from).
 So what did I learn from this?

-I'll go into more detail in a future post, but the TDLR version is that I learned that I hated the borrow checker for the first couple of weeks, but after I figured out how to write idiomatic Rust, I found that the resulting code was almost enjoyable to write - and it ended up being faster, more memory efficient *and* easier to maintain, so "yay" all around.
+I'll go into more detail in a future post, but the TLDR version is that I learned that I hated the borrow checker for the first couple of weeks, but after I figured out how to write idiomatic Rust, I found that the resulting code was almost enjoyable to write - and it ended up being faster, more memory efficient *and* easier to maintain, so "yay" all around.